Shakespeare in the Park – 5 Ways to Get Free Tickets

 Increase the odds of getting tickets if you can try for tickets during the first week of performances when there is less of a demand for seats since people wait for reviews to come out before deciding to make the commitment to wait on line.

 Be willing to attend a show on a rainy day.
 The Public Theater does not cancel shows even in the rain, but many people won’t bother to come out to get tickets increasing your chances.
-Open umbrellas are not permitted during the performance, so bring a poncho
+Open umbrellas are not permitted during the performance, so be sure to bring a poncho.

 There are benches in some spots in line, but there is no way of knowing where you will be.
 It is best to bring a blanket to sit on.

 The wait can be long (6 hours if you get in line first!).
 Bring snacks, drinks, and something to do while you sit there.